 This Super-Powered Breakfast Releases Feel-Good Brain Chemicals

 We’ve all had those days when we wake up feeling stressed, sad, or anxious.
-When you start off feeling fragile, a breakfast that provides a combination of protein, complex carbs, and healthy fat fuels you to face the day by promoting stable blood sugar and energy.
-Specific nutrients in foods can also affect our body’s stress response and brain function to help support a better mood.
+When you start off feeling fragile, a breakfast that provides a combination of protein, complex carbs, and healthy fat fuels you to face the day by promoting1 stable blood sugar and energy.
+Specific nutrients2 in foods can also affect our body’s stress response and brain function to help support a better mood.
 As a registered dietitian and health coach, I help people come up with ways to navigate those tough days.

 I use this stuff in my own life, by the way.
 When I was 29 and finding my sea legs after a breakup, this breakfast got me through many a morning when I had to show up for work at the hospital and be a functional adult who could go an hour without crying.